The Bayfield wastewater treatment facility expansion is an ongoing project.

 The Class EA planning process is divided into five phases:

-- Phase 5 - Implementation of the preferred alternative and monitoring of any impacts.
+- Phase 5: Implementation of the preferred alternative and impact monitoring.